jobovy/galpy/README.md

 `galpy` supports both Python 2 and 3.
 Specifically, galpy supports Python 2.7 and Python 3.6, 3.7, and 3.8.
 It should also work on earlier Python 3.\* versions, but this is not extensively tested on an ongoing basis.
-Travis CI builds regularly check support for Python 2.7 and 3.8 (and of 3.6 and 3.7 using a more limited, core set of tests) and Appveyor builds regularly check support for Python 3.8 on Windows.
+Travis CI builds regularly check support for Python 3.8 (and of 2.7, 3.6, and 3.7 using a more limited, core set of tests) and Appveyor builds regularly check support for Python 3.8 on Windows.

 This package requires [Numpy](https://numpy.org/),